2013 Belgian Grand Prix: Qualifying

-At the beginning of the 15 minutes period, drivers were divided into 2 groups, most of them used mediums, while several others including Webber and Alonso chose the hards.
-In the opening phase, Webber and Alonso were fighting for the top spot, their gap being merely two thousandths of a second.
+At the beginning of the 15-minute period, drivers were divided into 2 groups, most of them used mediums, while several others, including Webber and Alonso, chose the hards.
+In the opening phase, Webber and Alonso were fighting for the top spot, their gap being merely two-thousandths of a second.
 At the same time, Vettel and Hamilton stayed in the pits until there were about 7 minutes left on the board.
 After that it was time for mediums, first the two Lotuses, then Sebastian Vettel, all challenging for the first place.
-But finally Kimi Räikkönen put the fight to an end with a 1:48.296.
+But finally, Kimi Räikkönen put the fight to an end with a 1:48.296.
 Eliminated in Q2 were Sauber's Nico Hülkenberg, Force India's Adrian Sutil, McLaren's Sergio Pérez, Caterham's Giedo van der Garde who achieved the team's best qualifying result ever, and both the Marussias.

 In fear of the incoming shower, all bar Paul di Resta queued at the pit exit with medium tyres.
-However just moments later, the Force India driver opted to use the inters.
+However, just moments later, the Force India driver opted to use the inters.
 It soon turned out that the latter was right, as the other 9 drivers didn't even start a flying lap as the track was too wet for slicks and they had to pit immediately.
 Di Resta then set the fastest lap time, with Felipe Massa in second.
 Just when it looked like he was going to take his maiden pole position, the track started to dry out.
-As there was 3 minutes left, Räikkönen gave the first shot to come to 3rd, ahead of Alonso.
+As there were 3 minutes left, Räikkönen gave the first shot to come to 3rd, ahead of Alonso.
 And Rosberg behind them posted a 2:02.251 to take the provisional pole.
 But none of them could cross the line before the chequered flag.
 With the ever-improving track, polesitter would be decided among three that still had one timed lap to go—Webber, Vettel, and Hamilton.
 Webber finished first to reduce the quickest time by almost a second.
 Then Vettel beat his teammate by a further one tenth of a second, Lewis Hamilton subsequently secured his fourth successive pole.
 The Lotuses and the Ferraris had to settle in rows 4 and 5.